SetWorldTransform function (wingdi.h)

 The SetWorldTransform function sets a two-dimensional linear transformation between world space and page space for the specified device context.
 This transformation can be used to scale, rotate, shear, or translate graphics output.

 BOOL SetWorldTransform( [in] HDC hdc, [in] const XFORM *lpxf );

 A handle to the device context.

 A pointer to an XFORM structure that contains the transformation data.

 If the function succeeds, the return value is nonzero.

 If the function fails, the return value is zero.

-For any coordinates (x, y) in world space, the transformed coordinates in page space (x', y') can be determined by the following algorithm:
+So for any coordinates (x, y) in world space, the transformed coordinates in page space (x', y') can be determined in the way shown below.